-Wisdom of the Elders is inviting Native American college-age students in the Portland area to serve as peer mentors for Discovering Yidong Xinag*.
-This Native American youth leadership initiative is designed to engage Native youth in environmental and climate studies through service learning by serving as peer mentors to middle school youth.
-They will have opportunities to learn about their local ecosystem, explore higher education in STEAM (science, technology, engineering, arts, and math) fields, and pursue STEAM career pathways.
-They will also learn how to produce a short video about a local environmental/climate issue.
+Wisdom of the Elders is inviting Native American older high school plus college-age students in the Portland area to serve as peer mentors for Discovering Yidong Xinag*.
+This Native American youth leadership initiative is designed to engage Native youth in environmental and climate studies through service learning by serving as peer mentors to middle and high school youth.
+They will have opportunities to learn mentoring and leadership skills; learn about their local ecosystem, explore higher education in STEAM (science, technology, engineering, arts, and math) fields, and pursue STEAM career pathways; and learn how to produce a short video about a local environmental issue.

-The Native peer mentors will receive a stipend for participating in weekend trainings from May through June as they learn about:
+The Native peer mentors will receive a stipend for participating in week trainings from June through August as they learn about:

 - Local and regional environmental and climate issues

 - Skills training in peer mentoring and leadership

 - Video production and post-production editing so youth can learn to produce a short video featuring their Summer Field STEAM Camp group